 How Can You Reduce Your Restaurant's Labor Costs?

 Running a restaurant isn’t easy, and it certainly isn’t cheap.
 Among all the expenses you have to track, labor costs are the most significant, and the most challenging to keep under control.
 You may think there’s no way to reduce the amount of money your restaurant spends on labor without laying off staff, but there are several other steps you can take to manage your labor costs.

 Employee salaries and wages are an obvious part of a restaurant’s labor costs, but it’s more than just those two factors.

 Labor costs cover everything related to paying employees for their work, including:

 Calculating Your Total Labor Costs

-To calculate your total labor costs, you would add up the amount your restaurant spent on the above categories, plus wages and salary for the year.
 You’d then divide the resulting number by your total sales for the year to get a percentage.

 10 Tips for Reducing Labor Costs in Restaurants

 It’s not just POS systems that offer the advantage of automation.
 You can provide your customers with a brand-new, refreshingly convenient experience while cutting down on labor costs by installing a self-pour beverage tap system like PourMyBeer.
 When guests can walk up to a tap and serve themselves, it eliminates the inefficient process of chasing down the bartender for every order.